Ensure your online account is up to date in case of postal disruption. Update your account here.

 Classic, Plus, Plus RV, Premier or Premier RV members may access up to 5 roadside assistance or bike assist calls within their membership year.

-Everyday members may access up to 1 bike assist call within their membership year.
+Everyday members may access up to 1 bike assist call within their membership year (where service is available).

-Additional assistance beyond the allotted calls or for non-covered services is available at the member's expense, charged at the retail KM rate of the contracted partner.
+Additional assistance beyond the allotted calls or for non-covered services is available at the member's expense, charged at the retail KM rate.

 Eligible Personal Use Vehicles